 Unlike at the previous co-working spaces we’ve been to where we saw individuals being productive alone (either studying or working remotely), iiOffice Cebu, however, is occupied by groups being productive together.
 Which, for us, was really a great thing as it added a rather productive environment.

 iiOffice Cebu is a bit expensive than the others as they don’t offer hourly rates.
 Rather you’ll have to pay the daily rate which is at 300 Php per head.
 This already covers the fast internet connection plus free-flowing coffee, tea, and water.

 They also have a common kitchen where everyone is free to use the utensils and the equipment.
 But of course, guests are expected to clean up after themselves.
 Snacks for sale are also spread out at the kitchen counter for anyone wanting a bite in between work.

 iiOffice Cebu didn’t have a parking lot for its costumers though and is not easily noticeable when you are passing through the area.
 It’s on the second floor of a building right across the AVON.
-The gate of the building does have a signage so you can look for it when passing by.
+The gate of the building does have signage so you can look for it when passing by.

 iiOffice Cebu is indeed ideal for large groups.
-They have two conference/ meeting rooms available for people wanting to have a close door discussion and lockers for monthly rent.
-There are several comfortable spaces too if you want to lounge at the big sofa or at cushioned chairs.
+They have two conference/ meeting rooms available for people wanting to have a close-door discussion and lockers for monthly rent.
+There are several comfortable spaces too if you want to lounge on the big sofa or at cushioned chairs.